How to Prevent Your Air Mattress From Deflating Overnight

 The natural properties of airbeds cause them to expand slightly after the first couple of uses.

-This allows the material to come to terms with the fact that you will be repeatedly inflating and deflating it during its lifetime.
-During the first few nights of sleeping on your brand-new inflatable mattress, the material naturally stretches.
 Experiencing this shouldn’t alarm you.
 After a few nights on your new airbed, the material will soon stretch to its maximum capacity, leading to a more comfortable sleep.

-The trick to avoid significant deflation is to inflate the bed fully for 2-3 days without sleeping on it.
 This also goes hand in hand with laying out the air mattress to air it out, which ensures that any bad factory smells and odors dissipate before using the air mattress.
-Also, make sure you don’t put any extra weight on the mattress during this phase so it can stretch out naturally.

 Typically, the amount of stretching will depend on the mattress’ component materials.
-More luxurious airbed models with higher price tags typically experience minimal stretching when compared to their cheaper rivals.
-But what if you don’t want to be waking up to a deflated air mattress even for the first couple of nights?
+More luxurious airbed models with higher price tags typically experience minimal stretching compared to their cheaper rivals.

 Purchase an Air Mattress with a Dual-Pump System